 Albuquerque, New Mexico

 Full Time - Faculty, Pre-Tenure

-The UNM Department of Anthropology invites applications for a probationary tenure-track faculty position in Ethnology at the level of Assistant Professor.
+The UNM Department of Anthropology invites applications for a probationary tenure-track faculty position in linguistic anthropology of the Americas in the Ethnology subfield, at the level of Assistant Professor to work in a highly diverse and inclusive university.
 We seek a scholar who will complement a three-subfield department (including archaeology and evolutionary anthropology) with national recognition for scholarship and graduate fieldwork training.

-Applications received by October 15, 2017 will receive full consideration.
+Applications received by November 1, 2018 will receive full consideration.
 The position will remain open until filled.
-Applications must include letter of intent addressing the applicant's qualifications for the position, as well as a description of the applicant's current research activities, teaching interests and experience, and five-year research plan.
+Applications must include letter of intent addressing the applicant's qualifications for the position, as well as a description of the applicant's current research activities, teaching interests and experience, a five-year research plan, and a diversity statement.
 Please also include a curriculum vitae and full contact information of three references.
 Electronic submissions are required; please visit: http://unmjobs.unm.edu/.
-Requisition # 1984.
+Requisition 6637.
 The University of New Mexico is an Equal Opportunity/Affirmative Action employer.
 Women and Minorities are strongly encouraged to apply.

 The following information is provided by the employer in accordance with AAA policy.

 AAA is not responsible for verifying the accuracy of these statements.
 They are not